PWC Riding Gear For Newbie Sea Doo Rides…

 The tops of your feet and ankles are particularly vulnerable to sunburn while Sea Doo riding.
 They also may be the hardest location to keep sun lotion working long since they may get wet most often.
 That’s why I recommend wearing some kind of water shoes while riding.
 This quick drying and water shedding footwear can also be helpful in protecting the bottoms of your feet while wading in the water or walking on uneven ground when ashore.
 Beginners may want to start with an old pair of running shoes or Crocs.

-Carrying these personal protection items can certainly make your Sea Doo ride more enjoyable.
+Carrying this personal protection PWC riding gear can certainly make your Sea Doo ride more enjoyable.
 And prevent unexpected discomfort that can set in after your incredible day of the water.
-In addition, I also suggest you carry a few other items: a fully charged cell phone, proper ID, credit card & cash, and a towel.
+In addition, I also suggest you carry a few other items of jet ski riding gear: a fully charged cell phone, proper ID, credit card & cash, and a towel.
 For more, check out my weather protection advice.

-Now, don’t forget your bottle of water and you’re really ready for your first ride!
+Now, don’t forget your bottle of water and you’re really ready for your first personal watercraft ride!

 If you enjoyed this post, check out my other riding tips.